PIERCE CHAPEL AFRICAN AMERICAN CEMETERY

 History:

-The recorded documentary history for Pierce Chapel Cemetery has been scarce and, in some cases, non-existent.
-Our recent discovery of archaeological artifacts and evidence of traditional African burial rituals presents an opportunity to raise cultural awareness, create a documentary history, and tell the stories of under-acknowledged communities and the lasting contributions that have shaped the landscape of American society.
+Although the recorded documentary history of Pierce Chapel African Cemetery has been limited - and in some cases absent - recent discoveries of archaeological artifacts and evidence of traditional African burial rituals are helping to illuminate its deeper historical and cultural significance.
+These findings present a vital opportunity to expand the historical record, elevate cultural awareness, and document the stories of under-acknowledged communities whose enduring contributions have helped shape the broader landscape of American society.

 BCN Contact Information: